Mxrcon/Mxrcon/README.md

 I'm a Biotechnology graduation student at [UFPA - Federal University of Pará (Pará, Brazil)](https://ufpa.br).
 Currently working at [ENGBIO](https://pctguama.org.br) and CGBS (Center of Genomics and Systems Biology) with academic guidance from PhD.
 Prof. Rafael Azevedo Baraúna
 ## Experience with:
-NGS data processing, Microbial Genomic Assembly, Metagenomics using 16s rRNA, Antibiotic Resistance and Phylogenetic inference.
+NGS data processing, Microbial Genomic Assembly, Metagenomics using 16s rRNA, microbial antibiotic resistance and Phylogenetic inference.
 ## Programming Languages:
 Currently I'm using Python with Biopython package focusing on scripting,